dfamonteiro/blog/blog/content/posts/2025-books.md

 My favorite chapter was the chapter about transactions.
 From all the chapters in the book, I felt this one was the most immediately useful for me.

 I found it funny that after so many pages spent talking about traditional DBs, the book aggressively pivots towards using durable message queues with idempotent message processing, which is fine and an interesting idea!
-I just don't think that enough time was spent on the practicalities of building an architecture around the idea of having events as the "source of truth"... but maybe that topic deserves a dedicated book.
+I just don't think that enough time was spent on the practicalities of building an architecture around the idea of [having events as the "source of truth"](https://microservices.io/patterns/data/event-sourcing.html)... but maybe that topic deserves a wholly dedicated book.

 ### Fundamentals of Software Architecture: An Engineering Approach (Mark Richards & Neal Ford)